ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/hadoop-tutorial-getting-started-with-hdp/tutorial-6.md

 7\.
 Try experimenting with the different types of charts as well as dragging and dropping the different table fields to see what kind of results you can obtain.

 8\.
-Let' try a different query to find which cities and states contain the drivers with the highest riskfactors.
+Let' try a different query to find which cities and states contain the drivers with the highest risk factors.

 ~~~
 %jdbc(hive)
 SELECT a.driverid, a.riskfactor, b.city, b.state
 FROM riskfactor a, geolocation b where a.driverid=b.driverid
 ~~~

+![Filter City and States](assets/queryFor_cities_states_highest_driver_riskfactor.png)

 9\.
-Run the query above using the keyboard shortcut Shift+Enter.
-You should eventually end up with the results in a table below.

-![Filter City and States](assets/queryFor_cities_states_highest_driver_riskfactor.png)

-10\.
 After changing a few of the settings we can figure out which of the cities have the high risk factors.
 Try changing the chart settings by clicking the **scatterplot** icon.
 Then make sure that the keys a.driverid is within the xAxis field, a.riskfactor is in the yAxis field, and b.city is in the group field.
 The chart should look similar to the following.

 ![Scatter Plot Graph](assets/visualize_cities_highest_driver_riskfactor_lab6.png)

-The graph shows that driver id number A39 has a high risk factor of 652417 and drives in Santa Maria.
+You can hover over the highest point to determine which driver has highest risk factor and where the live.

 ## Summary <a id="summary-lab5"></a>